 YEAR OF CALL: 1994

-Dijen Basu “has sound judgement” and “is a real expert on police law” (Chambers UK 2014)
+“Dijen is: “first-rate”; “has sound judgement”; “is a real expert on police law” (Chambers UK 2014)

 He “knows his stuff” and is “spot on in his analysis” (Chambers UK 2013)

 He advises and represents police forces and other police organisations in relation to matters of civil and public law unique to policing such as: